identity-com/cryptid/README.md

 defines the keys that are capable of transacting with that wallet.

 ### How secure is Cryptid?
 All functionality, key generation and blockchain interaction happens directly on the client.
+No information is stored in any centralized database outside of your control.

 ### How decentralized is Cryptid?
 Cryptid only requires a [JSON RPC API](https://solana-labs.github.io/solana-web3.js/) endpoint to Solana and all